stanton26/AppDefense/labs-partner/workload-operations.md

     ![Screenshot](https://github-partner-lab-screenshots.s3-us-west-2.amazonaws.com/operations+screenshots/13.jpg)

 13. Repeat steps to create another virtual machine.
 The second machine should be named Win10-recovery##.
 The ## is the student number assigned to you.
 We will use this VM to failover in our Site Recovery lab.

+14. Monitor the progress of the 2 deplooyed virtual machines  and wait for completion.

+## Task 3 Modifying Virtual Machine and Virtual Hardware.